 While texting and driving alone is not sufficient to establish liability or damages, it could be a factor in both, depending on the circumstances.
 Georgia case law has revealed that texting and driving by itself does not open the door for punitive damages; however, showing a pattern of such behavior could be a good argument for punitive damages.
 As for liability, showing that the other driver was texting and driving would at least establish that he or she was violating the law and was distracted at the time of the collision.

-If you were injured in a car accident in Georgia, the Law Offices of Betty Nguyen Davis can walk you through how to make a claim for your injuries.
-Call us today at 404-593-2620 for a free consultation.
+If you were injured in a car accident in Georgia, The Davis Injury Firm can walk you through how to make a claim for your injuries.
+Call us today at 404-593-2620 for a consultation.